Anthony Nesty: Coaching career

-In the mid 1990s, Nesty returned to the Bolles School as a member of the swim coaching staff, while also serving as head coach at Nease High School in Jacksonville.
+In the mid-1990s, Nesty returned to the Bolles School as a member of the swim coaching staff, while also serving as head coach at Nease High School in Jacksonville.

-Nesty was named the Assistant Men's Coach for University of Florida in 1998 and associate head coach for the Florida Gators men's swimming team in 2006.
+Nesty was named the assistant men's swimming coach for the University of Florida in 1998 and associate head coach for the Florida Gators men's swimming team in 2006.
 On April 13, 2021, the university announced that Nesty would henceforth also be head coach of the Florida Gators women's swimming team.
 In November 2021, Caeleb Dressel would move under Nesty's college group at the University of Florida from his former long-time coach Gregg Troy.
 Notable swimmers currently under Nesty's direction include Katie Ledecky, Bobby Finke, and Kieran Smith.

-In June 2021, Nesty was named Assistant Coach to the U.S. Men's Olympic Swim Team.
-In February 2022, he was named Head Coach of the U.S. Men's Swim Team for the 2022 FINA World Championships in Budapest.
+In June 2021, Nesty was named assistant coach for the U.S. Men's Olympic Swim Team.
+In February 2022, he was named head coach of the U.S. Men's Swim Team for the 2022 FINA World Championships in Budapest.

-In September 2023, Nesty was named the Head Coach for the US Men's team at the 2024 Summer Olympics in Paris, France, with Todd DeSorbo as Women's Head Coach.
+In September 2023, Nesty was named the head coach for the US men's team at the 2024 Summer Olympics in Paris, France, with Todd DeSorbo as women's head coach.